 - Data is not stored long-term in Azure.
 Once collected by the Red Canary app, the telemetry messages age out of the Azure platform after a few days.

 Note: Minimum requirements for Defender for Endpoint can be found here.

 Connect your Defender for Endpoint deployment to Red Canary by following these simple steps:

 - Set up data export from your Defender for Endpoint instance to Red Canary’s Azure event hub.
-This configuration instructs the Defender platform to begin sending your telemetry to Red Canary for processing.
+This configuration instructs the Defender platform to send your telemetry to Red Canary for processing.

 - Grant Red Canary permissions to your Defender for Endpoint API.
-This enables the Red Canary platform to retrieve alerts, endpoint metadata, and orchestrate actions on endpoints.
+This enables the Red Canary platform to retrieve alerts and endpoint metadata and orchestrate actions on endpoints.

-- Grant your Red Canary incident handlers read-only access to your Microsoft Defender console.
-This enables your incident handler to perform ad-hoc hunting and investigation of potential threats in your environment.
+- Grant your Red Canary threat hunter read-only access to your Microsoft Defender console.
+This enables your threat hunter to perform ad-hoc hunting and investigation of potential threats in your environment.